stefanspringer1/SwiftWorkflow/README.md

 ### Working in asynchronous contexts

-In an asynchronous setting, consider setting the logging level e.g. for a `PrintLogger` to `Warning` or `Execution`.
+In an asynchronous setting, consider setting the logging level e.g. for a `PrintLogger` to `Warning` or `Iteration`.

 Use `forEachAsync` from [SwiftUtilities](https://github.com/stefanspringer1/SwiftUtilities) instead of `forEach` when iterating through a sequence in an asynchronous context.